 The Committee has adopted guidelines for determining when adjustments to the company's EBITDA are appropriate in calculating incentive plan performance.
 Under these guidelines, the Committee will consider whether adjustments are appropriate to best reflect the operating results of our business and appropriately incent management in a manner that is in the best interest of shareholders.
 Some common examples of potential adjustments under the guidelines include excluding restructuring costs from EBITDA in the period incurred and amortizing them back into the calculation over a five-year period, certain contingent consideration, transaction costs, effects of purchase accounting and income associated with acquisitions.
 We may exclude these items only in limited circumstances or only for certain periods or specified awards.
-The guidelines also include a framework for evaluating potential EBITDA adjustments that considers as to a potential item of adjustment:
+The guidelines also include a framework for evaluating potential EBITDA adjustment: